joebrew/fdi_moz/README.md

 ### Academic literature

 To reproduce the results of the systematic review, follow the search parameters described in the "Academic Literature" sub-section of the "Systematic Review" section of the paper.
-The bibliography for the results retrieved is at [bibliography.bib](bibliography.bib).
+The bibliography for the results retrieved is at [library.bib](library.bib).
 Access to both PubMed and EBSCOHost is required.

 ### Grey literature